Ed Flynn (politician): Second council term (2020–2021)

 Flynn ran unopposed and was reelected in 2019.

 In the early weeks of the COVID-19 pandemic impacting the United States, Flynn introduced a resolution to express the council's support towards the city's Chinese and broader Asian communities.
 The city's Chinatown neighborhood had suffered more pronounced economic hardship in that stage of the pandemic than other areas of the city, likely due to negative attitudes towards the Chinese due to perceptions related to the pandemic's origins in China.

 In 2021, Flynn voted against legislation that was passed by the City Council which restricted the use of rubber bullets, tear gas, and pepper spray by the Boston Police Department.
 After the legislation was passed in January 2021, it was vetoed by Mayor Walsh.
 However, after Walsh resigned the office of mayor to become United States secretary of labor and Council President Kim Janey became acting mayor, the resolution was again brought to a vote.
 Flynn again voted against it, but the resolution was passed by the council and signed into law by Acting Mayor Janey.

-Third term (2022–2023)
+Third council term (2022–2023)

 Flynn ran unopposed and was reelected to his city council seat in 2021.